 The reliability of our system has improved substantially over the last decade and Niagara-on-the-Lake Hydro now has one of the lowest line loss ratios.
-Investments will continue in improving the system with additional switches being added over the next few years.
+Investments will continue in improving the system with additional smart grid investments being added over the next few years.